List of menhirs: Portugal

 In Portugal, there are also found several ancient menhirs.
 The highest concentration is in the Alentejo region.
 These include the menhirs of Meada, the largest of the Iberian Peninsula, Outeiro, Patalou and Barrocal.
 Among these megalithic structures is the great Almendres Menhir within the Almendres Cromlech complex near Évora.

 Scandinavia

 In Scandinavia, menhirs are called bautasteiner or bautastenar and continued to be erected during the Pre-Roman Iron Age and later, usually over the ashes of the dead.
 They were raised both as solitary stones and in formations, such as the stone ships and few stone circles.
 Sometimes, they were raised only as commemoration to great people, a tradition which was continued as the runestones.

-Frostating, with its seat at Tinghaugen in Frosta municipality in the county of Nord-Trøndelag, was the site of an early Norwegian court.
+Frostating, with its seat at Tinghaugen in Frosta Municipality in Trøndelag county, was the site of an early Norwegian court.
 The site is represented by the Frostatinget bautasten.

 The tradition was strongest in Bornholm, Gotland and Götaland and appears to have followed the Goths, during the 1st century, to the southern shore of the Baltic Sea, (now Northern Poland) where they are a characteristic of the Wielbark culture.

+Scotland

+Various menhirs have existed in Scotland.
+The Ravenswood standing stone is an extant one that is about 4000 years old.